Class: SC.Request

 Parameters:

-String|Hash key
+key String|Hash

-String value
+value String

 Returns:

-SC.Request|Object receiver
+SC.Request|Object

 Converts the current request to use JSON.